-Meeting Title Public Board Date: 11 th January 2024 NHS Foundation Trust Report Title Finance Paper Month 8 2023-24 Agenda Item Number: 14 Lead Director Daphne Thomas Interim Chief Finance Officer Report Authors Sue Fox Cheryl Williams Interim Deputy Chief Finance Officer Head of Financial Control and Capital

-Introduction This report provides an update on the financial position of the Trust at Month 8 (November 2023).
-Key Messages to Note The Trust is reporting a £2.3m deficit (on a Control Total basis) to the end of the November 2023 which is £2.9m adverse to plan.
+Meeting Title Public Board Date: 11 th January 2024 Report Title Finance Paper Month 8 2023-24 Agenda Item Number: 14 Lead Director Daphne Thomas Interim Chief Finance Officer Report Authors Sue Fox Cheryl Williams Interim Deputy Chief Finance Officer Head of Financial Control and Capital Introduction This report provides an update on the financial p position of the Trust at Month 8 (November 2023).
+Key Messages to Note plan.
+The monthly result for November was a sulast month has been driven by a recognition of e guidance and this now totals £6.6m year to date.
+There is a continued pay cost burden from bank and supernumerary nursing arrangements but the Sustained closure of escalation capacity will be on the savings target for the year is £17m (4.8% of The Trust is reporting a £2.3m deficit (on a Control Total basis) to the end of the November 2023 which is £2.9m adverse to plan.
 The monthly result for November was a surplus of £0.7m.
 The improvement in the year to date (YTD) deficit position from last month has been driven by a recognition of elective recovery fund (ERF) over-performance as per NHS England (NHSE) guidance and this now totals £6.6m year to date.
 There is a continued pay cost burden from bank and premium agency costs to cover escalation areas, strike impact, vacancies, and supernumerary nursing arrangements but the run-rate is improving as actions to reduce cost pressures take effect.
 Sustained closure of escalation capacity will be challenging during the winter period.
 The savings target for the year is £17m (4.8% of expenditure), £11m was reported to November representing a significant improvement on last month's total of £9.2m.
 There has been continued progress with identifying efficiencies against the annual target which is noted in the report.
-Recommendation Tick the relevant box(es) For Information For Approval For Review

-Strategic Objectives 7.
-Spending money well on the care you receive Links 10.
-Innovating and investing in the future of your hospital

-Report history None
+Recommendation Tick the relevant box(es) For Information For Approval For Review x Strategic Objectives Links 7.
+Spending money well on the care you received 10.
+Innovating and investing in the future of your Report history None Next steps Appendices Pages 11-13

-Next steps

-Appendices Pages 11-13